-As we see, all of these are really high.
+As you can see, all of these are really high.
 That’s because the keyword we entered is broad.
-So, we won’t worry about these high numbers; most broad searches have them.
+So, we won’t worry about these high numbers.

 Keyword Lists

-When choosing keywords, I recommend a combination of low-hanging fruits and one or two high-hanging fruits.
-By low-hanging fruit, I mean keywords that aren’t searched as much.
-They may not have the best click- and click-through rates.
-But their competition is lower, which means we can hopefully rank for these sooner.
+When choosing keywords, we recommend using a combination of "low-hanging fruits" and one or two "high-hanging fruits."
+"Low-hanging fruits" are keywords that are not searched very often.
+They may not have the best click and click-through rates.
+However, their competition is lower.
+This means that your listings may be able to rank for them relatively quickly.

 knitted blanket